patan32/ESP32-Irrigation-System/README.md

 Add this to your HA sensors yaml file.
+I am using Open-Meteo for weather.
+Entity is "weather.home".
 ```
 # Standard Sensors
 - sensor: